These are the top markets in Porto

 Usually the Urban Market takes place either at Praça das Cardosas (first picture) or at the Hard Club (second picture).

 How to get there: It depends, as the Urban Market takes place in different locations.
-If it is located at Praça das Cardosas, you just need to go to São Bento train station, right across the street.
+If it is located at Praça das Cardosas, you just need to cross the street from São Bento train station.
 If it takes place at the Hard Club, you must also get to São Bento and then walk down Rua Mouzinho da Silveira.

 Feira da Vandoma